PLPAcademy/day-3-assignment-Kristen3381/README.md

 B) Download the Dart SDK
 C) Update your PATH
 D) Run Dart Doctor
+The first step for installing Dart on a windows machine is to download the dart SDK> B)

 2. Which command verifies the Dart installation on macOS?